rjk79/Data-Structures-Algorithms-System-Design/README.md

             for neighbor in graph[closest]:
                 best[neighbor] = min(best[closest] + graph[closest][neighbor], best[neighbor])    // src to curr + curr to neigh

-        for val in best.values():       //check if we can reach everything if val == float('inf'): return -1
+        for val in best.values():       //check if we can reach every other node if val == float('inf'): return -1

         return          //some value in best